bogdanned/piDee/README.md

 # piDee
 Self Sovereign Identity on Microcontroller (Raspberry Pi)

-Demo application for a board computer e.g. of a car to rent. running on raspberry pi using the Jolocom SSI application (https://github.com/jolocom/) adapting the Jolocom demo service
+- demo application for a board computer e.g. of a car to rent.
+- running on raspberry pi
+- using the Jolocom SSI application (https://github.com/jolocom/)
+- adapting the Jolocom demo service

 # Background
 The concept of self sovereign identity is an attractive identity that works totally de-centralized.
 This concept uses standardized digital IDs ( https://w3c-ccg.github.io/did-spec/ )

 The Id consist of an android app and services.